 Individuals with Keratoconus may experience dry eye naturally or as a byproduct of wearing contact lenses that further interfere with their eye’s ability to lubricate using tear drops.

-Keratoconus is a relatively rare eye disease that few optometrists are trained to diagnose, and even fewer are trained to treat.
-Dr. Barry Leonard is one of the top Keratoconus Doctors in the country and has been treating patients with KC since he was in optometry school and was diagnosed with his own Keratoconus in the 80’s.
-If you think you have Keratoconus, make an appointment with Dr. Leonard for a Keratoconus Screening Exam.
+Keratoconus is an eye disease that few optometrists are trained to diagnose, and even fewer are trained to treat.
+Dr. Barry Leonard and his staff of specialists form one of the top Keratoconus practices in the country and have been treating patients with KC since the 80s.
+If you think you have Keratoconus, make an appointment with one of our Keratoconus specialists for a Keratoconus Screening Exam.
 Call our office at 818-891-6711 or make an appointment online.